On this page:

 Walk difficulty: Grade 3 - No bushwalking experience required

 Strath Creek Falls Walk has been popular with forest users for over 150 years.
-Starting from Strath Creek Picnic Area, this short, but steep walk will award you with waterfall views overlooking the stunning Strath Creek Valley below.
+Starting from Strath Creek Picnic Area, this short, but steep walk will reward you with waterfall views overlooking the stunning Strath Creek Valley below.

-Although these waterfalls are best viewed after heavy rain, this walk is well worth the journey at any time of the year.
+Although these waterfalls are best viewed after heavy rain, this walk is well worth the journey at any time of year.

 Distance from Melbourne: 1.5 hours north